mogenius/docs/mogenius/docs/services/Mosquitto.md

 [Learn more about how to manage resources for services](./../cloud-management/resource-management.md)

 **How to deploy**
 To set up Mosquitto, you can add it as a service to your cloudspace.
 Select Mosquitto from the service library and follow the instructions.
+You will be asked to create a repository for this service.
+This will contain a Dockerfile that holds major configuration details.
+Therefore you should set the repository visibility to "private".

+To connect to your Mosquitto service use the external hostname.
+Per default the authentication is set to username 'mogenius' and password 'mogenius'.
+You should change this immediately in the Dockerfile.

-There is a detailed tutorial available on [how to launch Mosquitto with mogenius](./../tutorials/how-to-deploy-mosquitto-in-the-cloud.md).
+There is also a detailed tutorial available on [how to launch Mosquitto with mogenius](./../tutorials/how-to-deploy-mosquitto-in-the-cloud.md).